 It’s the engagement.

-Don't steamroll through lessons without stopping to see if the audience is understanding, or finding your info useful.
+Don't steamroll through lessons.
+Stop to see if the audience is understanding, or finding your info useful.

 Are they getting it?
 How do you know?

 A good rule of thumb: Don't let 10 minutes go by without checking in.
 Ask something like:

 “Does that technique I just shared with you make you feel better about starting a blog?
 Say YES in all caps in the chat if it does!”

 “So what are some ways you could apply [whatever principle you just explained]?
 Type them into the chat!"

 For some extra credibility, invite your audience to challenge you on your advice.
 Prompt them to share their doubts, so you can address them.
 This can be very powerful, because it shows that you're listening, not just talking: